RicoJia/ricojia.github.io/_posts/2022/2022-03-04-deep-learning-rnn.markdown

 Some common sequence models include: DNA sequencing, audio clips, sentiment classification, etc. Another example is name indexing, where names in news for a past period of time will be searched so they can be indexed and searched appropriately.

 The first step to NLP is to build a dictionary, $X$.
 Say we have the most common 10000 English words, we can use one-hot encoding to represent a word, and the word can be indexed as $x^{i}$.
-If we see a word that's not in the dictionary, the word is indexed $x^{unk}$ as "unknown".
+If we see a word that's not in the dictionary, the word is indexed `<UNK>` as "unknown".

 A fully connected network / CNN doesn't work well for sequence data: 1.
 The sequence could be of arbitrary lengths 2.
 There's no weight sharing in these sequence models.